Skip to main content

 The term is an Egyptian borrowing meaning «coffin, chest», as well as «shrine, chamber» (2021NoonanBJ:217).

-According to Plutarch (1st–2nd century AD), through Set's trickery, Osiris «stepped into the coffin and lay down.
+According to Plutarch (1st–2nd century CE), through Set's trickery, Osiris «stepped into the coffin and lay down.
 Then the conspirators ran up, slammed the lid shut, and having fastened it from the outside with nails and sealed it with molten lead, they dragged the coffin to the river and cast it into the sea at Tanis, through the mouth» (1996Плутарх:3).

-According to legend, as a result of Set's conspiracy, Osiris was enclosed in a sarcophagus that was thrown into the river and subsequently reached the sea. «The sea waves carried the sarcophagus with Osiris’s dead body to the shores of Byblos; the surf cast it onto the land, and the sarcophagus came to rest upon a young sprout of a tamarisk tree» (2007РакИ:97).
+Furthermore, according to legend, as a result of Set's conspiracy, Osiris was enclosed in a sarcophagus that was thrown into the river and subsequently reached the sea. «The sea waves carried the sarcophagus with Osiris’s dead body to the shores of Byblos; the surf cast it onto the land, and the sarcophagus came to rest upon a young sprout of a tamarisk tree» (2007РакИ:97).

 2 Of every clean beast thou shalt take to thee seven pair of each, the male and his female; and of beasts that are not clean two, the male and his female. … 8 Of the clean beasts, and of the beasts that are not clean, and of the fowls, and of every thing that creepeth upon the earth, 9 One pair of each went in unto Noah into the ark, the male and the female, as God had commanded Noah.

-Cultic-Zoological Classification.
+Cultic-Zoological Classification

 Similarity in the tradition of dividing animals into «clean» and «unclean», wherein the status of an animal is often determined by its mythological role.